-Here are our top ten reasons why you should pursue becoming an allied health professional:
+Here are our top ten reasons why you should pursue becoming a healthcare administration professional:

 Be proud of your accomplishments.

 Healthcare workers seem to have a spirit of camaraderie and pride united in a crucial goal of helping people.